 That’s it!
 If you make a sauce for topping, you will need a small sauce pan which most kitchens have.
 The most important thing is to have a spring form pan.
 You can’t make cheesecake without it!

-If you make my New York cheesecake recipe, make sure to tag me @butternutbakery on Instagram.
+If you make my New York style cheesecake, make sure to tag me @butternutbakery on Instagram.
 I love seeing these recipes come to life in YOUR kitchen!
 To save this recipe for later, use the pin button on the recipe card, the buttons above or below this post, or on any of the photos listed in this post.
 Happy baking!